The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 If you have a Semrush One Pro+, you can also track your brand’s visibility in ChatGPT and Google’s AI Mode.

-If you’re looking for more in-depth insights into your AI SEO efforts, Semrush’s AI Visibility Toolkit (included in Semrush One) can help you automatically evaluate your brand’s visibility across AI platforms like ChatGPT, SearchGPT, Gemini, and Perplexity.
+If you’re looking for more in-depth insights into your AI SEO efforts, Semrush’s AI Visibility Toolkit (included in Semrush One) can help you automatically evaluate your brand’s visibility across AI Overviews, and LLMs like ChatGPT, Gemini, and Perplexity.

-It covers 6 new regions for ChatGPT, AI overview, AI mode: US, UK, Canada, Australia, India, and Spain.
+- 6 new regions for ChatGPT, AI overview, AI mode: US, UK, Canada, Australia, India, Spain, Japan, and Mexico.

 In a nutshell, Semrush shows you how AI search engines see your brand compared to your competitors.
 Then, it gives you smart suggestions to improve your business, product, and marketing so you can meet people’s needs better and show up more often in AI-generated search results.